Auerilas/ecopy/docs/source/matrix_comps.rst

 	.. py:attribute:: r_obs

-		Observed correlation statistic
+		Observed correlation statistic.

 	.. py:attribute:: pval

-		p-value for the given hypothesis
+		p-value for the given hypothesis.

 	.. py:attribute:: tail

-		The tested hypothesis
+		The tested hypothesis.

 	.. py:attribute:: test

-		 Which of the statistics used, 'pearson' or 'spearman'
+		 Which of the statistics used, 'pearson' or 'spearman'.

 	.. py:attribute:: perm

-		Number of permutations
+		Number of permutations.

 	**Methods**

 	.. py:classmethod:: summary()

-		Prints a summary output table
+		Prints a summary output table.

 	**Examples**